Can Dialectics Break Bricks Cinema: Turtles Can Fly (Bahman Ghobadi, 2004)

 Many years ago before our memories were clouded by the moments of heroic bravery at the hangman’s alter which will, for many Arabs, go on to posthumously defining Saddam Hussein, there were innumerable mass graves, gassed victims, orphaned children and menacing jet fighters roaring in the Kurd skies that reminded people of what Saddam stood for.

 Bahman Ghobadi’s “Songs of my motherland” (also known as ‘Marooned in Iraq’) is not just a tale of Mirza the legendary Kurd singer but an epic of his people.
-As Mirza sets out to seek his rebellious ex-wife, Henareh, a belle who has captured the hearts of the people through her voice and her songs, we are introduced to the nuances and shades of the people of the region. […Lees verder]
+As Mirza sets out to seek his rebellious ex-wife, Henareh, a belle who has captured the hearts of the people through her voice and her songs, we are introduced to the nuances and shades of the people of the region.

-Movie Night – A Time for Drunken Horses (2000)
+Kurdish movie night – A Time for Drunken Horses (Bahman Ghobadi, 2000)

 Sunday August 17th 2014.
-A Time for Drunken Horses by Bahman Ghobadi, 2000, 85 minutes.
+Kurdish movie night: A Time for Drunken Horses by Bahman Ghobadi, 2000, 85 minutes.
 Door opens at 8pm, film begins at 9pm.

 Kurdish Iranian filmmaker Bahman Ghobadi grew up during the devastating Iran-Iraq War, which killed several of his relatives.
 After starting out in photography, he began attracting attention in his twenties from his short documentary films about Kurdish life.
 After serving as Abbas Kiarostami’s assistant director on The Wind Will Carry Us (Bād Mā-ra- Khāhad Bord, 1997), he expanded the theme of one of his short documentary films, Life in Fog, to make his first feature film, A Time for Drunken Horses (Zamani Barayé Masti Asbha, 2000).
 The film, about the harsh circumstances of an impoverished Kurdish family near the Iran-Iraq border where the local economy subsists around the dangerous smuggling trade, was an immediate sensation and multi-award winner, including the FIPRESCI critics prize and the Camera D’Or at the Cannes Film Festival.

-Movie Night: Half Moon
+Movie night: Half Moon (Bahman Ghobadi, 2006)

 Sunday March 2nd 2014, Movie Night: Half Moon by Bahman Ghobadi (2006, 114′).
-With ENglish subtitles.
+With English subtitles.
 Door opens at 8pm, film begins at 9pm.

 Mamo, an old renowned Kurdish musician, has begun a journey to Iraq with his sons to perform a concert after the fall of Saddam Hossein.
 Kako, a middle-aged man and a huge fan of Mamo’s, enthusiastically escorts them in an orange mini bus which he has borrowed from a friend.
 Mamo gathers his sons one by one from different areas.
 The last son who joins the team insists on speaking to Mamo in private.
 He explains to Mamo that the Wise man of the village has predicted that Mamo should not go on the trip because, as the full moon nears, something awful will happen to him.
 Mamo persists on continuing his journey.
 He claims that he must continue his trip despite all the obstacles because he was not allowed to perform in Iraq for many years.
 Mamo intends to take Hesho, a female singer who lives with 1334 other women in exile, as part of his team.
 But the strength of Hesho’s voice has dwindled along with her self confidence.
 While crossing the borders, Mamo’s team faces many difficulties as their journey is wrought with adventure and disaster each step of the way. […Lees verder]